Olympus E-420 vs Panasonic L10

 |13.||Panasonic L1||Y||- / -||-||-||-||2.0||-||-||-|

-Both the E-420 and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the E-420 and the L10 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-420 and L10 can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Panasonic L10 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-420 better than the Panasonic L10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.